Jonas56/android-overflow/README.md

 - [x] When clicking a question title, expand to show the full question, with the accepted answer if available, otherwise the top-voted answer.
 - [x] Ensure proper rendering of code snippets within questions and answers.
 Provide syntax highlighting and formatting for improved readability.
 - [x] Implement a search feature that allow users to find specific Android-related questions using keywords.
+- [x] Responsive design that works on both desktop and mobile devices.

 ## Technologies